sst/sst/www/docs/snippets/EventBus.md

 ### Specifying function props

-If you wanted to configure each Lambda function separately, you can pass in the [`EventBusFunctionTargetProps`](#eventbusfunctiontargetprops).
+Configure each Lambda function separately.

 ```js {6-13}
 new EventBus(this, "Bus", {